 It was the summer of 1986, one of the hottest on record.
-Mike Millhouse was heading into his senior year when an explosive conversation with his dad changed the course of his life.
+Michael Millhouse was heading into his senior year when an explosive conversation with his dad changed the course of his life.

 Building The Best IT Team One Cup Of Coffee At A Time

 Michael found his unique ability to recall people’s history a catalyst for growth.
 “I had this obsession of collecting business cards and could recall each person’s backstory and how they were connected to different companies,” Michael said.
 “So, I would take the train into the city every day and put myself in a position to run into people where I could invite them to get a cup of coffee.”

 Michael made it a rule that he couldn’t leave downtown Chicago without connecting with someone.
 “I knew a lot of talented individuals,” Michael recalled.
 “I started working with other IT companies that needed good resources and didn’t have a good recruiting arm.
 I got the best programmers and developers I knew and put them together with the businesses that I knew were looking for great, talented programmers and developers such as the Chicago Board of Trade.”

 Within a year, he’d grown Braemore to over a million dollars.
 In 2004, to continue growing, he brought in John Gavilan and Laura Barker as partners and together formed BridgePoint Technologies.
 “I wanted to build a bigger, better company,” Michael said.
 “I brought in the best people I knew who had complementary skill sets and could deliver the IT services I was selling.
 Laura is an excellent project manager and very detail oriented.
 She became head of operations and CFO for us.
 John is a network guy turned programmer.
 He’s a genius and does a lot of phenomenal custom app development and project work.”